funge-cloud/hilltop-bootcamp/project.md

-### **Task 1: Modify and Deploy the Dockerized Application with Terraform**
+# **Task 1: Modify and Deploy the Dockerized Application with Terraform**
 #### **Objective**
-Students will modify the application, update the Dockerfile, and deploy the Dockerized application on an EC2 instance provisioned using Terraform.
+Engineers will modify the application, update the Dockerfile, and deploy the Dockerized application on an EC2 instance provisioned using Terraform.

 #### **Description**
 1. Clone the repository: [hilltop-docker](https://github.com/HILL-TOPCONSULTANCY/hilltop-docker.git).